Our policy on behaviour which might affect our staff or our work

 13.1.2.
 Require that contact is with a specified member of staff only;

 13.1.3.
-Not accept any further telephone calls from the person - we will keep at least one other form of contact.
+Not accept any further telephone or video calls from the person – we will keep at least one other form of contact.

 13.2.
 Require the person to communicate with us through a representative - or a different representative where it is the representative whose behaviour is causing concern.

 13.3.
 Read and file future correspondence but acknowledge or respond to it only if the person is raising new information or making a new complaint.

 13.4.
 Suspend or terminate consideration of a complaint in accordance with the Rules of the Scheme (Rule 16).
 The person may request reconsideration by another reviewer of a decision to suspend or terminate consideration of a complaint (Rule 16.3).
 In exceptional cases, we may also decide not to consider a future complaint from the person.
 We will take into account the impact on them and also whether there is a broader public interest in considering the complaint further.